A crowd cheers toward an Oktoberfest stage, where performers dressed in lederhosen pour out a barrel of beer.

 If you love hearty German cuisine, you’re in for a treat at Oktoberfest.
 Thousands of sausages and countless litres of beer are consumed during the festival.

 • Indulge in traditional dishes at the Bingemans Bavarian Feast, including authentic German sausage, sauerkraut, spaetzle and craft beer.
-Tickets for this feast also provide access to the “Kool Haus Biergarten”, an outdoor party with live entertainment.
+Tickets for this feast also provide access to the KoolHaus, an outdoor party with live entertainment.

-• Local German-Canadian hunting and fishing club called Hubertushaus serves up rollbraten pork tenderloin barbecue, homemade spaetzle and sweet tortes.
+• The local German-Canadian hunting and fishing club, Hubertushaus, serves up rollbraten (pork tenderloin barbecue), homemade spaetzle, and sweet tortes.
+Purchase tickets in advance

 Places to stay during Oktoberfest

-Find great accommodations and amenities close to the Oktoberfest festivities (be sure to book well in advance).
+Find accommodations and amenities close to the Oktoberfest festivities.
+Be sure to book well in advance.

 Some of the best places to stay in Kitchener-Waterloo include: